IRFM/IMASViz/doc/source/manual/scripting.rst

 `here <https://git.iter.org/projects/VIS/repos/viz/browse/imasviz/VizExamples?at=refs%2Fheads%2Fviz2.0_develop>`_.

-1. First the imports are required:
+1. First, the imports are required:
-    - constants, functions and methods of the Python interpreter,
+    - constants, functions, and methods of the Python interpreter,
     - PyQt5 classes and routines, and
     - IMASViz classes and routines.